bitchnmen/cs362/lab4/README.md

 DESCRIPTION
 ----------------------------------------------------------------------------------
 	This directory contains code for our Traffic implementation.
-Our code is complete, and all of the functionality contained in the write up.
-It functions well, but slowly, especially in large sets.
+Our code is complete, and implements all of the functionality contained in the write up.
 We have tested the code rigorously, and it appears to function well under the majority of tests.

 	In both Java and C++, traffic arrives at every single clock tick, as opposed to all at once.
 Both implementations follow the same pattern.